tsxoxo/cells-client/README.md

 - Big picture -- implement non-console error messaging
 - Parsing: mb accumulate errors instead of failing fast for a different UX
+- add error: [OUT_OF_BOUND] Number too big (applies to single nums as well as result of calc. should be checked after evaluating cell reference)
+- add error: circular reference (e.g. A1 contains formula referencing A1)

 ## REFACTOR